aaronwriight/aaronwriight.github.io/_pages/research.md

         </summary>
         <div class="abstract-text">
           <p>
           Misinterpretation is not a flaw, but a natural feature, of conversation.
 In day-to-day conversation, we readily assume we have arrived at a shared meaning between speakers, but often we have no more than approximately understood one another, instead maintaining quite distinct representations of the shared information.
-I use neuroimaging and computational methods to investage when, wwhy, and how meanings may get distorted or lost during linguistic communication.
+I use neuroimaging and computational methods to investage when, why, and how meanings may get distorted or lost during linguistic communication.
             <ul>
               <li>
                 <details>
                   <summary>
-                    <i><b class="topic-label">Reactivity)</b></i> <i class="topic-separator">|</i> <span style="color: #2AA198;" class="sub-topic"><i> Why does miscommunication elicit strong reactions between speakers and comprehenders?</i></span>
+                    <i><b class="sub-topic-label">Reactivity</b></i> <i class="sub-topic-separator">|</i> <span style="color: #2AA198;" class="sub-topic"><i> Why does miscommunication elicit strong reactions between speakers and comprehenders?</i></span>
                   </summary>
                   <div class="abstract-text">
                     <p>